CareLabsSAS/cs-videogular-themes/README.md

-bower-videogular-themes-default
+cs-videogular-themes
 ===============================

-Default Videogular's theme for distribution on `bower`.
+ Videogular's theme for distribution on `bower` for Cheque Sante.

 ## Install theme